sohnwh5991/hundred-ancestors-one-child/_posts/2022-5-10-Villages-at-Crossroads-summary.md

 ---
 layout: post
-title: Min Chul, Kim.
-Villages at Crossroads: Colonial Power and Rural Society (2012).
-Summary.
+title: Kim Min Chul, Villages at Crossroads: Colonial Power and Rural Society (2012), Summary
 ---

+# The Reason for Reading This Book